Srgiomndz/Srgiomndz/README.md

 <h1 align="center">I'm Sergio Mendez</h1>
 <h3 align="center">Hello!
 My name is Sergio Mendez, and I am a full-stack web developer from the bay area.
 I am passionate about web technologies and enjoy solving problems through code.
 Currently, I am building a calorie tracker app with features that I think are missing in many popular diet-related apps.
-In my free time, I enjoy exercising and learning new things.
 Currently, I am learning React and Typescript.
 Feel free to reach out to me with any questions!</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">